The UK Modern Slavery Act

 At ADP, we see our success and the rights of citizens as inextricably linked.
 We also firmly believe that businesses can and should have a positive impact on the world.
 That's why we constantly strive to embed our CSR principles and practices into everything we do.

-The UK Modern Slavery Act Transparency Statement has been duly approved and adopted by the ADP Board of Directors and will be reviewed and updated annually.
+This U.K. Modern Slavery Act Transparency Statement has been duly approved and adopted by the ADP Board of Directors.

 Director & Chief Executive Officer